Here's something that might surprise you!

 FAQs

-Is Supima cotton better for babies than regular cotton?
+Is Supima® cotton better than Pima cotton?

 Is Supima cotton the softest cotton for newborns?